smikitky/chatgpt-md-translator/README.md

 1. Make sure you have a recent version of Node.js installed.
 2. Run `npm install --global markdown-gpt-translator`.
 3. Go to [OpenAI's developer section](https://platform.openai.com/overview), sign up, register _your own_ credit card, and generate an API key.
-4. Create the config file.
-To do so, use [this template](https://github.com/smikitky/markdown-gpt-translator/blob/main/env-example) and save it to one of the following locations (CWD refers to the directory where this tool is invoked).
-You need to add at least your API key.
+4. Create a config file.
+To do so, use [this template](https://github.com/smikitky/markdown-gpt-translator/blob/main/env-example) and save it to one of the following locations ($CWD refers to the directory where this tool will be invoked).
+You need to specify at least your API key.

-   - `${CWD}/.markdown-gpt-translator`
+   - `$CWD/.markdown-gpt-translator`
-   - `${CWD}/.env`
+   - `$CWD/.env`
-   - `${HOME}/.config/markdown-gpt-translator/config`
+   - `$HOME/.config/markdown-gpt-translator/config`
-   - `${HOME}/.markdown-gpt-translator`
+   - `$HOME/.markdown-gpt-translator`

-5. Create the prompt file.
+5. Create a prompt file.
 You can copy this [`prompt-example.md`](https://raw.githubusercontent.com/smikitky/markdown-gpt-translator/main/prompt-example.md) to one of the following locations and edit its contents.
 At least, you need to specify the language name.
 The contents of this file will be included in each API call, so you can write instructions to ChatGPT in a natural language.

-   - `${CWD}/prompt.md`
+   - `$CWD/prompt.md`
-   - `${CWD}/.prompt.md`
+   - `$CWD/.prompt.md`
-   - `${HOME}/.config/markdown-gpt-translator/prompt.md`
+   - `$HOME/.config/markdown-gpt-translator/prompt.md`
-   - `${HOME}/.markdown-gpt-translator-prompt.md`
+   - `$HOME/.markdown-gpt-translator-prompt.md`

 6. Run `markdown-gpt-translator [file-to-translate.md]`.
 The Markdown file will be overwritten, so make sure it is in a VCS.